uc-cdis/planx-bioinfo-tools/submission_tool/README.md

 * `-r/--row` Initial row from where to start submission.
 * `-o/--output` (OPTIONAL) Output folder to containg output logs (default: `./output/`)

+The output logs for each paginated submission are stored in text files at the indicated `--output` folder.
+If submission fails, these logs can be checked to know the output message error and determine the reason.

 Usage example:

 ```python